 Order Reborn: The original Inquisition was disbanded nearly a thousand years ago.

 Party of Representatives: The party members embody different viewpoints and have differing levels of investment in certain issues, as discussed here.

-Player Headquarters: The player has access to a central fortress where they can speak to their companions, similar to the party camp in Origins.
-The fortress is also customizable to some degree, similar Admiral Anderson's apartment on the Citadel in ME3.
+Player Headquarters: The Inquisition's headquarters, Skyhold, is a central area where the player can speak to their companions, similar to the party camp in Origins.
+The fortress is also customizable to some degree, similar to Admiral Anderson's apartment on the Citadel in ME3.
 The Inquisition gains other fortresses as the story progresses.

 Player Party: As in the previous titles, you can switch control to any member of your current party at will.

 Powerup Mount: You can now ride horses to get around areas faster.